k1c/Facebook-User-Predictions/README.md

 Make sure to ssh onto our linux server mentioned above.

-* Note to the TAs: Simply do the following to obtain the weekly predictions (no pre-training needed) after entering the `submission/` folder:
+* Note to the TAs: Our shell script activates the base conda environment and then uses pip to install any missing packages we need for our software from requirements.txt.
+Get predictions using our software with:
      ```bash
-    module load anaconda/3
-    conda-activate
-    python ift6758.py -i <path-to-contents-of-data.zip> -o <path-to-save-predictions>
+    ./ift6758 -i <path-to-contents-of-data.zip> -o <path-to-save-predictions>
     ```

 ### Training

 1. ssh onto our linux server.
-2. Enter the folder with our software, sync to latest and load and activate anaconda:
+2. Enter the folder with our software, sync to latest and load and activate our custom fb-env:
     ```bash
     cd submission
     git pull
     module load anaconda/3
-    conda-activate
+    conda activate fb-env
     ```
 3. Train the baseline model.
 As an example, using the baseline estimators:
     ```bash
     python src/train.py --age_estimator=baseline --gender_estimator=baseline --personality_estimator=baseline
     ```
    This will:
-   * Load the training data from `../data/Train/`
+   * Load the training data from `../new_data/Train/`
    * Save a model named `%Y-%m-%d_%H.%M.%S.pkl` in the folder `submission/models/`.

    Alternatively: